PasseckerLab/Neurokraken-book/quickstart.md

 Combine `configurators`, `cameras`, `displays`, `devices`, `.get` access to `devices`, the `log` and camera frames together with `States` and their `loop_main()`, `on_start()`, `on_end()`, `loop_visual()` to create your experiment condition of interest.
 ```

-### Run with real devices
+## Run with real devices

+You should have a cloned or downloaded copy of the neurokraken codebase from https://github.com/PasseckerLab/Neurokraken on your computer.
+Two components of this folder are relevant to autocreate and upload your task's microcontroller side code, `config2teensy.py` to create the code, and the `teensy` folder containing the resulting code ready to upload with the arduino IDE.

 1. Connect your electronics to the teensy according to the [device library wiring guide](device_library)
     - i.e. for the task above 1 light sensor, 1 LED, and 1 reward valve.
 2. Run the neurokraken repository's `config2teensy.py`.
-It will ask you to drag and drop your task task .py script into the console before pressing enter.
+It will ask you to drag and drop your task task .py script into the console and then press enter.
     - The repository's `teensy` folder now contains ready-to-upload arduino code for your task through an automatically created/updated `Config.h` file.
     - Devices added to your scripts serial_in and serial_out dictionaries are automatically included.
-3. With the arduino IDE open the teensy folder/its `teensy.ino`, install potential missing libraries for your devices, USB connect the teensy and <u>press Upload</u> in the IDE.
+3. With the arduino IDE open the teensy folder/its `teensy.ino`, install potential missing libraries for your devices, select the teensy's USB connection in the dropdown menu at the top of the IDE and <u>press Upload</u> in the IDE.
+You should see the teensy's built-in orange LED flickering and then remaining on while the IDE console confirms a successful upload.
 4. In your script change the Neurokraken's `mode='keyboard'` into `mode='teensy'` and run your task script.
     - Your peripheral controls and sensors are now logged and accessed from your task python code

-### Where to next
+## Where to next

 [Examples](examples) covers more examples across the range of neurokraken applications.